Glucomannan: benefits, dosage, contraindications

 ✪✪✪✪✪

-Glucomannan is generally effective for treating constipation in adults.
-Clinical research shows that an oral intake of 1 to 1.5 g of glucomannan three times a day for 3 to 5 weeks may relieve constipation.
+Glucomannan is generally effective in treating constipation in adults.
+Clinical research shows that an oral intake of 1 to 1.5 g of glucomannan three times a day for 3 to 5 weeks can relieve constipation.
 It acts as a bulk-forming laxative by increasing stool volume.
-In pregnant women, the combination of glucomannan and lactulose also seems effective in alleviating constipation.
+In pregnant women, the combination of glucomannan and lactulose also appears to be effective in alleviating constipation.

 Posologie